d3dc/classier-react/README.md

 [![Build Status](https://travis-ci.com/d3dc/classier-react.svg?branch=master)](https://travis-ci.com/d3dc/classier-react)
 ![npm](https://img.shields.io/npm/l/classier-react.svg)

-We're trained to put styles in Javascript.
-We've got these awesome and rather complex toolchains to have tools like [Rebass](jxnblk/rebass).
-But, sometimes, you just want to re-use styles.
+We keep putting styles in Javascript.
+We've developed these rather awesome and complex toolchains to have tools like [Rebass](jxnblk/rebass).
+But the thing is, most browser apps don't need an alternative to CSS and, sometimes, you just want to use your favorite stylesheet.

-Awesome stylesheets are already out there for browsers, its just awkward to make use of them when you're writing react.
-Cramming everything into that `className` string feels wrong.
+We know awesome stylesheets are out there for browsers, its just awkward to make use of them in our javascript.
+Cramming everything into that `className` string feels wrong and our brains have to remember how the styles were written.

 `classier-react` solves the problem by simply translating from props to CSS classes.
 Its not generating code and its not pushing the browser to its limits.